 on security policies, procedures and campus crime statistics.
 You can view a copy

 of the College's 2022 Annual Security Report in PDF format.

 A hard copy of the Annual Security Report is available from the Director of Campus

 Safety and Security in C2177.
 The report contains this current catalog section on

 campus security policies and procedures and also reports criminal offenses occurring

 on campus and at authorized off-campus activities.

 - Avoid walking alone after dark and always walk with others.

-- Don’t wear headphones or use other electronics that distract you.
+- Do not wear headphones or use other electronics that distract you.

-- Tell people where you’re going and when you expect to return.
+- Tell people where you are going and when you expect to return.